-Most Independent schools, including Barker, were established well over 100 years ago, and in a very different world and with very different attitudes towards the roles of men and women.
+Most independent schools, including Barker, were established well over 100 years ago, in a very different world and with very different attitudes towards the roles of men and women.
 Given the changing world we live in and the stereotypes that can develop in single sex environments, we are of the view that coeducation, and a more inclusive and diverse community, can go some way to addressing the challenges facing the Australian community.

 Coeducational schools affords students the opportunity to work and learn together, to be inclusive and respect diversity.